 4.1 Assistance with Visa Requirements

-The Student Affairs Section provides assistance with student visas.
+The Graduate School provides assistance with student visas.
 Students must have completed visa requirements prior to registration.
-Students needing assistance must contact the Student Affairs Section at least three months prior to registration dates.
 Students who do not have a valid student visa cannot be registered.

 4.2 Student Health and Counselling